Jump to the main content block

 Renewals

-2. If any library material is overdue or the overdue penalty in the account has reached $150, all borrowing rights will be suspended, and procedures such as renewal and reservation cannot be processed.
+2. If any library material is overdue or the overdue penalty in the account, all borrowing rights will be suspended, and procedures such as renewal and reservation cannot be processed.

 3. If any library material has reached the maximum loan period, it will not be able to renew online; if there is still a need for use, please bring the collection to the circulation counter on the 3rd floor to re-borrow.